 Student Payroll Information

 This section will detail how to appoint and maintain student positions, requesting pay and managing pay adjustments.
 It also includes information on requesting pay for Instructional Student Assistants (ISA).
-For more information about the complete process for hiring student employees please go to Employment's Student Employee Hire Process Steps.
-For more information regarding appointing and processing ISA students please review documentation in Box HR-ISA BPG's and Quicksteps(opens in new window).
-If you have questions regarding viewing access contact HR Security.
+For more information about the complete process for hiring student employees please go to Employment's Student Employee Hire Process Steps(opens in new window).
+For more information regarding appointing and processing ISA students please review the Academic AAS/ASC/ASA (PDF) CHRS documentation.
+If you have questions regarding viewing access contact HR Security(opens in new window).

 Student Payroll Attendance Clerk